Locate a grave MUSEUM OF THE FALLEN

 Dead Languages

-The tongue of the Mitanni kings, which left behind the oldest written melody on Earth before it slipped into silence.
+The tongue of the Mitanni kings, whose Hymn to Nikkal is the oldest written melody on Earth — before the cuneiform fell silent.

 1000 BCE